jcospino1803/lab_01_commandline_01/README.md

 29. What's a pathname?
 ----------

-is a list of all files and directories
+a Pathname is the general form of the name of a file or directory
 ==========
 30. What's a directory?
 ----------